open-telemetry/opentelemetry.io/content/en/blog/2024/otel-collector-container-log-parser/index.md

 In order to implement that parser operator most of the code was written from scratch, but we were able to re-use the recombine operator internally for the partial logs parsing.
-In order to achieve this some small refactoring was required but this gave us the opportunity to re-use an already existent and well tested component.
+To achieve this, some small refactoring was required but this gave us the opportunity to re-use an already existent and well tested component.

-Additionally, during the discussions around the implementation of this feature, a question popped up: _Why to implement this as an operator and not as a processor?_
+During the discussions around the implementation of this feature, a question popped up: _Why to implement this as an operator and not as a processor?_

 One basic reason is that the order of the log records arriving at processors is not guaranteed.
 However we need to ensure this, so as to properly handle the